Websilk/Old/App/README.md

 ### The App Folder
 All of the core C# namespaces for Websilk can be found here within the App folder.
 Learn how Websilk handles page requests & Web API calls, what components & applications are, and how the dashboard is rendered.

-#### Page Requests
+#### Initial Page Request
-Websilk runs on the Kestrel web server, which initializes an asyncronous task within `/Startup.cs`, listening for incoming page requests.
-When a user requests a web page from their web browser, the async task creates a new instance of the `Websilk.Pipeline.App` class, which in turn initializes a new instance of `Websilk.Page` where the page request is processed and the content of the page is rendered.
+Websilk runs on the Kestrel web server, which starts an asyncronous task within `/Startup.cs`, listening for incoming page requests.
+When a user first loads a web page from their web browser, the async task creates a new instance of the `Websilk.Pipeline.App` class, which in turn initializes a new instance of `Websilk.Page` that loads the requested page from the database and renders the contents of the page as HTML.
+The web browser finally (20 ms later) loads the web page along with `/js/platform.js` and a few CSS files.

 #### Web API calls for Page Requests
 When a user clicks on an anchor link and is redirected to the next web page, the web browser reloads Javascript, CSS, & image resources.
 Websilk overrides the anchor link functionality and executes a Web API call via AJAX instead, masks the URL in the user's address bar using a Javascript History API, and replaces part of the web page with new content.
 The AJAX request sends a POST to the url */App/Url*, which accesses a new instance of the `Websilk.Pipeline.WebService` C# class, and the page request tries to match the POST parameter *url* to a page path in the database.